Sponsor MessageBecome a KQED sponsor

 And the lack of recent precedent for a strike like this means that parents and caregivers with kids currently in SFUSD won’t have much experience with exactly what to do when their schools are going through labor negotiations.

-From free meals to child care support, keep reading to see what union organizers, teachers, school officials and parents say about what families should expect if a strike goes ahead this month.
+From free meals to child care support, keep reading to see what union organizers, teachers, school officials and parents say about what families should expect during the strike.

 Jump straight to